ellysh/video-game-bots/ClickerBots/output-device-capture.md

     MsgBox(0, "Coords", "Changes not found.") endif
 ```
-You can launch a Notepad application and maximize its window.
-Then launch a **FFLocalizeChanges.au3** script and switch to the Notepad window.
-Start to type a text into the Notepad window when you see a message box with the "Change a picture now" text.
-The message box with coordinates of added text will appear after 5 seconds.
+These are the steps to test **FFLocalizeChanges** function with the script:
+1. Launch a Notepad application and maximize its window.
+2. Launch a **FFLocalizeChanges.au3** script.
+3. Switch to the Notepad window.
+4. Wait a message box with a "Change a picture now" text.
+5. Type several symbols into the Notepad window.
+6. Wait a message box with coordinates of the added text.
+It should appear after 5 seconds since the previous message box.

 Functions of the **FastFind** library operating with SnapShots.
 SnapShot is a terms of the library and it means a copy of the screen in a memory.
 The SnapShot have been taken implicitly in the example of **FFBestSpot** function.
 But we take two SnapShot expicitly by **FFSnapShot** function in the **FFLocalizeChanges.au3** script.
 First SnapShot is taken in 5 seconds after the script launching.
 This delay is needed for switching to the Notepad window.
 Second SnapShot is taken in 5 seconds after the showing a message box with "Change a picture now" text.
 This delay is needed for performing your actions that will change the screen picture.